-- Emergency Palliative Treatment
+- Emergency palliative treatment

-- Restorative Services
+- Restorative services

 - Endodontics

 - Periodontics

 - Extractions

 - Prosthodontics

 - Oral Surgery

-- Relines and Repairs to Bridges and Dentures
+- Relines and repairs to bridges and dentures

 Up to \$1,000 annual maximum benefit applies to both in- and out-ofnetwork services received for non-Medicare-covered dental services.
 If you choose to see an out-of-network dental provider, your share of the cost may be higher.
+If you receive services from a Dentist that has affirmatively opted not to participate with Medicare, Delta Dental will be unable to make any payments to either you or your Dentist and you will be responsible for all costs.
+Prior to receiving services from your Dentist, you should confirm whether or not your Dentist has affirmatively opted out of Medicare participation.

-Please contact customer service (phone numbers located in the back of this booklet) with any questions.
-Monthly Premium: \$37
+Please contact our member experience team (phone numbers located in the back of this booklet) with any questions.

+Monthly Premium: \$38